MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 | NumberNotAssigned | Find users without a phone number assigned | ```Get-CsOnlineUser -Filter {(LineUri -eq $Null) -and (FeatureTypes -contains 'PhoneSystem') -and (AccountEnabled -eq $True)} -AccountType User``` |
 | PSTNConnectivity | Find enabled users with PhoneSystem (OnPremises) or CallingPlan (Online) | Online: ```Get-CsOnlineUser -Filter {(FeatureTypes -contains 'CallingPlan') -and (AccountEnabled -eq $True)} -AccountType User``` OnPremises: ```Get-CsOnlineUser -Filter { -not (FeatureTypes -contains 'CallingPlan') -and (FeatureTypes -contains 'PhoneSystem') -and (AccountEnabled -eq $True)} -AccountType User``` |

-Note: Get-CsOnlineUser filtering on FeatureTypes will be available later this year
+Note: Get-CsOnlineUser filtering on FeatureTypes will be available later this year.

 The table below lists the output fields from `Get-CsOnlineVoiceUser` and the alternative method of getting the same information using a combination of `Get-CsOnlineUser`, `Get-CsPhoneNumberAssignment` and `Get-CsOnlineLisLocation`.